-Ookla’s data places the United States below many countries and shows Hong Kong and Singapore as two of the top five countries listed, according to the article.
-The article states that Hong Kong has a listed download speed of 71.22 Mbps but the United States is listed at 20.74 Mbps.
+Ookla's data places the United States below many countries and shows Hong Kong and Singapore as two of the top five countries listed, according to the article.
+The article states that Hong Kong has a recorded download speed of 71.22 Mbps, but the United States is recorded at 20.74 Mbps.
 This data is compiled from millions of tests conducted over the world, according to the article.

 Read more details about this recent report here in the full article at CNet News.

 Written by Bryon Turcotte / November 27, 2013